 Telemetry should be collected using a centralized system that also allows for the storage and advanced analysis of all recorded data in order to preserve important events for future evaluations.
 Holter monitoring should not be used in parallel with continuous telemetry, unless it is the only means of data storage available at the investigator site, or verifiable arrhythmia quantification is required.
 To establish a baseline, telemetry should be recorded for at least 2 hours before dosing in Period 1.
 This may be done immediately prior to dosing or at some 2-hour continuous interval in the 24 hours prior to dosing, as long as the recording is performed when the participant is awake.
+Post-dose telemetry will continue for 8 hours after dosing.
 Telemetry may be stopped within a reasonably short period of time prior to dosing, in order to avoid interference with study operations conducted immediately before dosing.
 However, it is expected that the telemetry leads will be in place and the system connected prior to dosing.